-Dedicated Sexual Harassment Lawyers Protecting Employees from CEO Sexual Harassment
+Sexual Harassment from the CEO Violates Trust and Sexual Harassment Laws.

 What Is Sexual Harassment in the Workplace?

-To Whom Can Employees Report Sexual Harassment by a CEO?
+Who Can You Report Sexual Harassment by a CEO to?

 Companies with CEOs typically have departments designed to handle workplace concerns.
-Whether they employ an HR department or a specific sexual harassment oversight committee or department, there is a place that employees can report any sexual harassment within the company.
+Whether they employ an HR department or a specific sexual harassment oversight committee or department, an employee can report any sexual harassment within the company.

 When your CEO is sexually harassing you, the only place to go within the company is the designated team dealing with sexual harassment in the workplace.

 What Laws Protect Employees from CEO Sexual Harassment?

 When Should You File Your Claim for CEO Sexual Harassment?

 Victims of CEO sexual harassment can file a charge with the Equal Employment Opportunity Commission (EEOC) within 180 days of the incident.
 In some states, the statute of limitations to file your claim with the EEOC is 300 days.

 Can A CEO be Fired for Sexually Harassing an Employee?